Herrmenn/alexa-skill/README.md

 # alexa-skill

-Skill for HTWSaar
+Skill for HTWSaar.

-Located on a vm, code uploads informations about professors, modules, semester ect. on a local database.
+Located on a vm, code uploads information about professors, modules, semester ect. on a local database.